Global Innovators’ Challenge FAQs

 • One year’s free individual membership to the Air League.

-• Expert lead support in developing their pitch ready for presenting.
+• Expert lead support in developing their pitch ready for presenting on the main stage.

 Second prize offers: